-TC series gas furnaces are shipped with the bottom panel installed (Figure 29).
-If the upflow furnace is installed using both side return air inlets, the bottom panel must not be removed.
-The bottom panel must be in place if the bottom of the furnace is not being used as a return.
+\TC series gas furnaces are shipped with the bottom panel installed as shown in Figure 28.
+If the furnace is installed with side return air, the bottom panel must not be removed.
+If the furnace is installed with bottom return air, the bottom panel must be removed.
+See Bottom Panel Removal on page 20.